simon-off/react-interview-questions/README.md

 ## 🖥️ Running the app locally

+1. Make sure you have [Node.js](https://nodejs.org/) installed on your system
-Start by cloning this repo to your local machine:
+2. Clone this repo to your local machine:

 ```sh
 $ git clone https://github.com/simon-off/react-interview-questions.git
 $ cd react-interview-questions
 ```

-Then run this to install all necessary dependencies:
+3. Install all the necessary packages:

 ```sh
 $ npm install
 ```

-Then simply start your local app instance by running!
+4. Start your local app instance:

 ```sh
 $ npm start